Mirasaki/cftools.js/documents/Usage.md

 });
 ```

+For a complete overview of what the client can do, please check out the [API reference](https://cftools.mirasaki.dev/classes/classes_client.CFToolsClient.html).

 ## Usage example

 The following example wraps around updating a priority queue entry.
 This serves as an complete example on how this library and it's client are used, including error handling.